alexanderdecosta/analysis-of-Shell-stock/README.md

 ### Linear Regression Analysis

-A linear regression model was fitted to quantify the relationship between 3-month LNG equity returns and natural gas returns with interaction terms for medium and high gas price regimes.
+A linear regression model was fitted to quantify the relationship between 3-month Shell equity returns and natural gas returns with interaction terms for medium and high gas price regimes.
 The model can be expressed as:

 **Regression Model:**